Tommy Thompson retires after 44 years as district attorney

 Jason Lawson, who has spent 18 years as an assistant district attorney, has been appointed to fill the job on an interim basis.

-Lawson earned his law degree at UT-Knoxville and has been the district’s drug prosecutor since 2009.
-During his time in the DA’s office, he has served as Docket Manager for Trousdale County and been tasked with prosecuting major felony crimes in the district.
+Lawson earned his law degree at the University of Tennessee at Knoxville and has been the district’s drug prosecutor since 2009.
+During his time in the DA’s office, he has served as docket manager for Trousdale County and been tasked with prosecuting major felony crimes in the district.

-Gov. Bill Lee will appoint an acting DA who will finish out the term, which ends in August 2022.
-Lawson said he has applied for that appointment, which could come as soon as April.
+Gov. Bill Lee will appoint an acting DA, who will finish out the term, which ends in August 2022.
+Lawson said that he has applied for that appointment, which could come as soon as April.

 “While there is no set time line for making the appointment, we plan to move the process forward quickly,” Lee spokesperson Casey Black said in an email.